Chapter 11 Reorganization: Process and Players

 Quick Answer

-Chapter 11 is the reorganization chapter of the Bankruptcy Code.
-Filing triggers the automatic stay, which halts all collection actions.
-The default is the debtor-in-possession (DIP) keeps operational control and assumes most powers of a trustee.
+Chapter 11 is the Bankruptcy Code's reorganization chapter.
+Filing triggers the automatic stay, halting all collection actions.
+By default, the debtor-in-possession (DIP) keeps operational control and most trustee powers.
 The U.S. Trustee supervises the case and appoints an Official Committee of Unsecured Creditors (UCC).
-A separate Chapter 11 trustee is appointed only in unusual cases of fraud, dishonesty, or gross mismanagement.
+A separate Chapter 11 trustee is appointed only for fraud, dishonesty, or gross mismanagement.

 Chapter 11 is the framework that lets a borrower restructure its capital structure while continuing to operate.
 Knowing who is in charge, who gets stayed, and who can move to dismiss or convert is the foundation for every other Chapter 11 mechanic in this unit.